Here at the Aquarium, we feel very strongly about protecting the people and places (and animals!) we love, which is why we talk about climate change.

 There are lots of resources to get active with your community.

-You could even google your home town and “climate change” to learn more about the discussion in your area.
-Maybe a library book club is discussing climate change, maybe there is legislation is under discussion, maybe a school group is mobilizing.
+You could even google your hometown and “climate change” to learn more about the discussions happening in your area.
+Maybe a library book club is discussing climate change.
+Maybe there are proposals for renewable energy being considered.
+Maybe a school group is mobilizing.
 There are many ways to get involved and make your voice heard.